 We DO THE BEST WE CAN to believe God loves us just as we are, so we learn to love ourselves the way we deserve.

-I think we all agree it takes a village (or a small country) to raise up a child.
+I think we all agree it takes a village (or a small country) to raise a child.
 But my heavens, doesn’t it take a village to care for the village as well?
 We need each other, Mommas.
-We need moms who stand before us leading the way with wisdom and experience, moms standing beside us as we crawl through the weeds, and moms behind us to encourage and inspire us with a new brand of awareness.
+We need moms who stand before us, leading the way with wisdom and experience, moms standing beside us as we crawl through the weeds, and moms behind us to encourage and inspire us with their loving awareness.

 Love and forgive you, crazy Mommas!